Dam Square

 Dam Square also houses other landmarks like the Nieuwe Kerk (New Church in English) and the Madame Tussaud Museum.

-Dam is not only a striking square, but also a great area to relax and contemplate the city’s lively atmosphere.
-If you visit Amsterdam during a festivity, head to the Dam Square to enjoy free concerts and other events.
+Dam is not only a striking square, but also a great area to relax and admire the city’s lively atmosphere.
+If you visit Amsterdam during a public holiday, head to the Dam Square to enjoy free concerts and other events.

 Transport